mlevans0/altmetric-details-page-api-docs/source/shared/fetch/citation/citation.rst

      - Deprecated
    * - ``scopus_subjects``
      - string[]
-     - Initally imported from Scopus in 2011 (Depricated).
+     - Initially imported from Scopus in 2011 (Deprecated).
    * - ``publisher_subjects``
      - object[]
      - Subjects for journal set by the publisher.
 See :ref:`Publisher subjects`.
    * - ``subjects``
      - string[]
      - Subjects for journal.
-Originally enriched from National Academy of Medecine (Depricated).
+Originally enriched from National Academy of Medicine (Deprecated).
    * - ``mendeley_url``
      - string
      - URL to the research output in Mendeley.